collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * upstream (source repo (remote) that you pull from in order to push to a fork to keep it up to date/synchronize it)

 <!--
+Deleting a branch in the browser will not delete in your local repo.
+Deleting branch in browser will not delete it in your local repo, like other things need to update

+You need to synchronize the changes

 When you clone a repo locally, the remote will automatically assigned the remote name "origin".
 That means that when you push changed files to origin, you are pushing the files to the repo that you cloned from.
 For example, if you cloned from a forked repo, the origin is the forked repo and you will be pushing to the fork.
 If you cloned from an organizational repo, the origin is the organizational repo, and you will be pushing to the organizational repo.
 Then, you will submit a pull request from there.

 When you make a change on GitHub, the change does not automatically update locally, and vice versa